 Since TerraCycle’s voluntary recycling initiatives, like the Sponsored Waste and Zero Waste Box programs, involve on-demand collection solutions that are shipped to TerraCycle for processing, the similar Bulb Eater system melded well with the company’s existing offerings.

 By introducing the Bulb Eater and EasyPak systems essentially filled a void in TerraCycle’s existing recycling solutions.

 Since 2001, Air Cycle’s parent company, Terracycle has taken on the challenge of recycling all waste, turning it back into raw material and make new products.
 It currently operates in over 20 countries and the program is used by over 60 million people.

 Founder Tom Szaky was only a 20 year old freshman at Princeton when he came up with the idea.
 It began with producing organic fertilizer by packaging liquid worm poop in used soda bottles.
 From those simple beginnings, TerraCycle has grown into one of the fastest growing green companies in the world.

 The philosophy of Szaky and Terracycle is that nearly everything can be recycled.
 By using only circular methods, such as reuse, upcycling or recycling, the company finds ways to repurpose the waste through their various programs.
 By volume, over 97% of the waste that is collected is repurposed.
 No waste is ever thrown into a landfill or incinerated.

 As for the Bulb Eater, it’s doing its part in building a sustainable nation.
 Don’t discount the little things.
-Light bulbs do not need to be just thrown away.
-So, the next time you see those fluorescent bulbs flickering above your head, save the planet and shove it down the throat of a Bulb Eater.
+Light bulbs do not need to be just thrown away, please consider recycling your fluorescent bulbs.